caquino/caquino.github.io/_posts/2013-05-10-disable-nginx-cache-based-on-cookies.md

 Using [proxy_cache_bypass](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_bypass), [proxy_no_cache](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_no_cache) and [map](http://nginx.org/en/docs/http/ngx_http_map_module.html) will let us disable caching for logged-in users while still keep the cache for anonymous users.

-I have added a simple configuration snippet to show how it works:
+I have added a simple configuration snippet to show how it works, first we need to add a [map](http://nginx.org/en/docs/http/ngx_http_map_module.html) definition with the desired cookie:

+{% gist 5551277 map-nginx-cookie %}

+And using the return value from the [map](http://nginx.org/en/docs/http/ngx_http_map_module.html) previously defined, disable caching for it using [proxy_no_cache](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_no_cache)

-{% gist 5551277 %}
+{% gist 5551277 nginx-configuration-snippet %}

+See you next time!